bunnylin/supersakura/README.md

 	translate-shell -b ja:en file://whatever.txt >output.txt

 Although you may want to first replace all backslashes in the file with double-backslashes.
-The goal is to make sure all instances of "\n" and "\$x" are present unchanged in the translated strings.
+The goal is to make sure all instances of "\\n" and "\\$x;" are present unchanged in the translated strings.
 The included shell script translate.sh may be able to do the whole thing for you, if you're on Linux and have translate-shell installed:

 	translate.sh input.txt >output.tsv